ethanbutler/sleepyhead/README.md

 ## Benchmarks :chart_with_upwards_trend:

-Based on current benchmarks (June 6, 2017) the plugin achieves _8-10%_ time savings for default responses, and _30-75%_ time savings for responses that heavily include meta values.
-(This is tested using the [https://wordpress.org/plugins/acf-to-rest-api/](ACF to REST API) plugin by Aires Gonçalves, as well as including 30+ meta values in responses.)
+Based on current benchmarks (June 6, 2017) the plugin achieves **8-10%** time savings for default responses, and **30-75%** time savings for responses that heavily include meta values.
+(This is tested using the [ACF to REST API](https://wordpress.org/plugins/acf-to-rest-api/) plugin by Aires Gonçalves, as well as including 30+ meta values in responses.)

 If you want to take your own benchmarks, a Node script is provided in this repo.
 Run `npm install` to install dependencies and `npm benchmark` to run benchmark.
 Pass required `--endpoint=` arg to profile a particular endpoint, and optional `--count=` arg to specify iterations (default is 100).